PART 15: WITH KALEIDOSCOPE EYES

 “Jewels, I’m starting to worry about you.
 Seriously.”

 Julie stared up at him as if he’d suddenly grown a third eye.
-“More than anyone else, you know how I’ve spent a couple of years working up to what I have now.
-I’m not about to let a damn geek waltz in and disrupt my plans, time travel or not!”
+“More than anyone else, you know how I’ve spent a couple of years building up my status at school.
+At this point, Carrie’s actions reflect on me, and I’m not about to let a damn geek mess all of that up to the point where I cannot attain my future goal.
+Time travel or not!”

 “But why, Jewels?
 What goal is this important to you?”